Your building may be affecting your health.

 What is sick building syndrome?

-The syndrome is thought to be the result of poor indoor air quality, caused in turn by inadequate ventilation, faulty or poorly maintained air conditioning systems, and a wide array of indoor chemical pollutants.
-Indoor air pollution can occur in any building, but is particularly common in modern office blocks, which often have sealed windows and ventilation systems that re-circulate much of the interior air.
+Sick building syndrome can be the result of poor indoor air quality, caused in turn by inadequate ventilation, faulty or poorly maintained air conditioning systems, and a wide range of indoor chemical pollutants.
+Indoor air pollution can happen in any building, but is usually specific to modern office blocks, which often have sealed windows (hence, no access to fresh air), and ventilation systems that re-circulate the interior air.

-Most indoor air pollution comes from indoor sources.
-Individual pollutants may be present only at low levels, but the combined effect of numerous pollutants can be harmful.
-Many building materials and office supplies emit small amounts of toxins.
-Examples of common sources include: chemically treated wood, plywood and particle board in furniture and fittings; paint; glues; upholstery; curtains; carpets; aerosols; construction materials; cleaning agents; deodorisers and perfumes; photocopy machines, felt-tip pens and correction fluid.
+Many building materials and office supplies also emit small amounts of toxins.
+These include chemically treated wood, plywood and particle board in furniture and fittings; paint; glues; upholstery; curtains; carpets; aerosols; construction materials; cleaning agents; deodorisers and perfumes; photocopy machines, felt-tip pens and correction fluids.

-Although there is much less smoking in public buildings nowadays, air contaminated with smoke can spread if it is not contained and if ventilation is poor.
+And while work zones now have strict no-smoking laws in place, secondhand smoke is still a culprit.
+Air contaminated with secondhand smoke can spread if it is not well-contained and ventilation is poor.
 Secondhand smoke contains hundreds of toxic chemicals that can irritate eyes, nose and throat and cause headaches and nausea.

 Air can also become contaminated with biological agents.
-Moulds and bacteria thrive in poorly maintained air conditioning systems or in dirty, damp patches, such as in bathrooms or around leaky pipes.
+Mold and bacteria thrive in poorly maintained air conditioning systems or in dirty, damp patches, in bathrooms or around leaky pipes.
 When organisms grow in ventilation systems, they can spread throughout a building.

 Polluted outdoor air may also enter a building and add to indoor pollution.
-For example, pollutants from motor vehicle traffic, from garages nearby or beneath the building, and from the building’s own exhaust vents, can enter through poorly located air intake vents and other openings.
+Pollutants from motor vehicle traffic, nearby garages or factories, and from the building’s own exhaust vents, can enter through poorly located air intake vents and other openings.
 Carbon monoxide gas, a component of car exhaust, is one of the common pollutants that can seep into offices from outside.
 It can cause fatigue, headache, dizziness and nausea.
-If inhaled over long time periods, it may affect co-ordination and worsen heart problems.
+If inhaled over long time periods, it may affect coordination and worsen heart problems.

 Nursing a sick building back to health

-Tracking down the source of a building’s malaise often involves serious detective work, and may require the services of a health and safety and/or air quality expert.
-However, the following simple measures should help relieve the problem, if not entirely neutralise the cause:
+Tracking down the source of a building’s malaise may require the services of a health and safety expert.
+In the meantime, offices can follow simple measures to neutralise the issue: